- Courses Courses

 - Contact Support

-Research the requirements, including education and experience, to become a doctor.
-Learn about the job description and read the step-by-step process to start a career as a doctor.
+Learn about the requirements, including education and experience, to become a doctor.
+Find out about the job description and read the step-by-step process to start a career as a doctor.

 Doctors provide diagnoses, treatments, and counseling to individuals with illnesses, diseases, or injuries.
 Some of their many responsibilities include examining patients, collecting patient information, performing diagnostic tests, and discussing test results.
 Physicians fall into two main categories: medical doctors (M.D.) and doctors of osteopathic medicine (D.O.).
 Both types of doctors treat patients, but D.O.s also use preventive medicine and holistic care methods.
 Within the medical field, doctors most often have a field of specialization.